MediaComem/comem-archidep/ex/big-browser-deployment.md

 $> PORT=3001 npm start
 ```

-> We suggest you set the `PORT` environment variable to `3001` for this simple
+> You can set the `PORT` environment variable to `3001` for this simple test, as
-> test, as that is one of the ports that should be open in your AWS virtual
+> that is one of the ports that should be open in your AWS virtual machine's
-> machine's firewall.
+> firewall.

 Visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your
 server's IP address).
 Stop the application with `Ctrl-C` once you are done.